srijanshetty/notes/Computing/DB/db_implementations.md

 # Data-warehouse
 - This collects information from different databases.
 - This is meta data about databases, used for queries by higher level management.

 Databases
 =========

-# Data-center
+# Data-centre
 - A group of networked computer servers used for remote storage and distribution of large amount of data.
-- They had redundant power suppy, network supply.
+- They had redundant power supply, network supply.
 - Might consume as much power as a small town.
 - Plus they need air conditioning.